On the Invariant and Geometric Structure of the Holomorphic Unified Field Theory: Invariant Geometry of HUFT

-The relation to the spin bundle is shown when we let $\lambda:P_{Spin}\implies P_{SO(1,3)}$ be the 2-to-1 form covering, where $\lambda$ is the bundle map that realizes the spin structure—the double cover from the Spin principal bundle to the orthonormal frame bundle.
+These are the tetrad or coframe one-forms (\ref{coframe1-forms}).
+The relation to the spin bundle is shown when we let $\lambda:P_{Spin}\implies P_{SO(1,3)}$ be the 2-to-1 covering, where $\lambda$ is the bundle map that realizes the spin structure---the double cover from the Spin principal bundle to the orthonormal frame bundle.
 We pull $\vartheta$ back along $\lambda$ to get the spin bundle version:

 This transforms as a Lorentz vector under Spin(1,3) rotations: